Sadaf-Tariq/pp3-color-code-breaker/README.md

   * Number of attempts veried according to level difficulty

   * Options to play solo, with computer or another player
+# Coding Approach
+  * I used methods to create all the features of the app and a class to store score and update spreadsheet

+  * The score class stores the name, score and level in spreadsheet by calling the update method

+  * Different methods are called to perform a certain task such as: Taking input, choose an option, calculate score or display result

+  * All methods are atomic

+  * The app is run by calling "welcome()" method

 # Technologies Used